DHTMLX/docs-suite/docs/chart/features.md

 ## How to customize DHTMLX Chart

-In this section you can learn how to customize Chart
+In this section you can learn how to customize Chart.

 | Topic                                                                         | Description                                                                                     |
 | ----------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------- |